Skip to main content

 Staying on paved surfaces

-What can you do to protect your property during a roof replacement?
+What should you do to protect your property during a roof replacement?

-What does the entire roof replacement process look like?
+What does the rest of the roof replacement process look like?

-The contractor you hire should do everything they can to protect your home, yard, and anything else on your property when they’re working on your roof.
+Your roofing contractor should do everything they can to protect your home, yard, and anything else on your property during a roof replacement.
+This is simply because protecting your property is the right way to do things.

-Check out this article on the 8-Step Process to Replace Your Roof so you know exactly what to expect on the day of your replacement.
+Check out the 8-Step Process to Replace Your Roof so you know exactly what to expect on the day of your replacement.

 prepare for your roof replacement checklist